 How Supportive Letters from Others Can Help Your Claim

-Posted on behalf of Phillips Disability, P.C. on Oct 14, 2015 in Appeals
+Posted on behalf of Dayes Law Firm PC on Oct 14, 2015 in Appeals

 When it comes to presenting your claim for Social Security disability benefits before an administrative law judge (ALJ) at a hearing, the more details and information you can provide about the debilitating qualities of your condition, the better.
 One way to do this is to ask close friends and family to write a letter on your behalf in support of your disability claim.

-The Phoenix disability benefits lawyers at Phillips Disability are experienced in guiding applicants through the appeals process.
+The Phoenix disability benefits lawyers at Dayes Law Firm PC are experienced in guiding applicants through the appeals process.
 We can help you appeal your claim and get the benefits you need.

 Although ALJs often disregard this information, if they are done correctly, a well-crafted and persuasive letter can help your claim.
 Below are a few things to keep in mind when asking for a letter.